Python-SIP/sip/sphinx/directives.rst

         self.foo(...)

-If the `NoArgParser`_ annotation has been used then only the following variables are made available to the handwritten code:
+If the :fanno:`NoArgParser` annotation has been used then only the following variables are made available to the handwritten code:

 PyObject \*sipArgs